mzwoelfer/ansible-nerdctl/README.md

 - host networking

 so Rocky10 is intentionally unsupported.
+OUt of scope for this Ansible role.

 ### SELinux configuration for rootless containers (Fedora/RHEL)

-On Fedora and RHEL systems with SELinux enabled, we enable the `selinuxuser_execmod` boolean.
+On SELinux systems we enable the `selinuxuser_execmod` boolean on Fedora and RHEL systems.
 This allows rootless container runtimes to execute modules and mount filesystems without hitting SELinux restrictions.
 The role runs:

 ```bash
 setsebool -P selinuxuser_execmod 1
 ```
-only when nerdctl_rootless is true and SELinux is active.
+only when `nerdctl_rootless` is true and SELinux is active.

 ### AppArmor configuration for rootless containers (Ubuntu 24.04+)

-Apparmor may block rootlesskit on Ubuntu 24.04 and later.
+Apparmor blocks `rootlesskit` on Ubuntu 24.04 and later.
+Because we install `rootlesskit` in `/usr/local/bin`, not a package-managed system path like `/usr/bin`.
-It clocks it from creating user namespaces or performing certain operations.
+AppArmor blocks rootlesskit from creating user namespaces or performing certain operations.
 The role detects the installed `rootlesskit` binary and installs a minimal AppArmor profile to allow it to run unconfined:

 - Creates `/etc/apparmor.d/usr.local.bin.rootlesskit` with `flags=(unconfined)` for the detected binary path.
 - Reloads the AppArmor service to apply the profile.

-This ensures that rootless containers using nerdctl + containerd work without AppArmor blocking their user namespaces or filesystem mounts.
+This ensures rootless containers using nerdctl + containerd work without AppArmor blocking their user namespaces or filesystem mounts.

-We install it in `/usr/local/bin`, not a package-managed system path like `/usr/bin`.
-To allow it to run under AppArmor, we add a custom profile and reload AppArmor.

 ## License